 Adult children remain important providers of material support as well as other forms of assistance to their older parents.
-Very substantial declines in the average number of living children have already taken place among people aged 60 and over during the past 25 years, as documented in the national Surveys of Older Persons from 1994 to 2017 (NSO, 1995, 2008, 2015 and of living children increases with age, and is lower in urban than in rural areas.
-The average number of children of people aged 60 to 64 is only slightly over half that of those 80 years and over.
-This pattern reflects the long history of fertility decline in Thailand since the 1960s, which began somewhat earlier in urban than in rural areas.
-The share of childless people in urban areas is twice that in rural areas, with 17 per cent of urban older persons being childless compared to 8 per cent of rural older adults.
+Very substantial declines in the average number of living children have already taken place among people aged 60 and over during the past 25 years, as documented in the national Surveys of Older Persons from 1994 to 2017 (NSO, 1995, 2008, 2015 and people in urban areas is twice that in rural areas, with 17 per cent of urban older persons being childless compared to 8 per cent of rural older adults.
 Fertility decline is also reflected in the smaller number of children and higher proportion of childlessness in younger age groups who will enter the elderly population in due course.